CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If your Steam directory is the default "**C:\Program Files (x86)\Steam\**", you can go ahead and grab the [Guide Unbind - Default Steam Install Location.ps1](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/1%20-%20POWERSHELL%20SCRIPTS%20IN%20HERE/Guide%20Unbind%20-%20Default%20Steam%20Install%20Location.ps1) script and, after reading on to see what it does, give it a run.
+If your Steam directory is the default ```C:\Program Files (x86)\Steam\``` then you can go right ahead and grab the [Guide Unbind - Default Steam Install Location.ps1](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/1%20-%20POWERSHELL%20SCRIPTS%20IN%20HERE/Guide%20Unbind%20-%20Default%20Steam%20Install%20Location.ps1) PowerShell script and, after reading on to see what it does, set it up as a scheduled task (automation for this to follow).

-If you've got Steam installed to a non-standard location, you'll need to edit the file (to include your path) first - easy peasy - this is whilst I finish up another script that will allow you to paste your path, and yet another that will just go and find it for you (better still) - watch this space.
+If you've got Steam installed to a non-standard location, you'll need to edit the file (to include your path) first - easy peasy - this is whilst I finish up another script that will allow you to paste your path, and yet another that will just go and find it for you (better still.
+Automation for this to follow, too).

 <!-- PREREQUISITES -->